jmaciuch/ME-CFS-Research/README.md

 # ME-CFS-Research

-A compilation of scripts written during 2022 summer internship with ME/CFS Research Team at DePaul University's Center for Community Research.
+A sample compilation of scripts written during 2022 summer internship with ME/CFS Research Team at DePaul University's Center for Community Research.
+Please note that this repository does not contain completed projects, only select scripts meant to showcase technical skills.

 # DESCRIPTION